 Possible side effects of deep scaling: Temporary tenderness of the gums and cold sensitivity of the teeth.
 Tenderness of the gums should subside within 24-48 hours after deep scaling.
 To improve the results of deep scaling it is advisable to take all medications (antibiotics and painkillers) as prescribed by the dentist.

-Not all patients develop teeth sensitivity as a result of deep scaling but if it does occur special professional and over-the counter products are very successful in fixing this (Sensodyne toothpaste, tooth mouse or others as prescribed by your clinician).
+Not all patients develop teeth sensitivity as a result of deep scaling but if it does occur special professional and over-the counter products are very successful in fixing this (Sensodyne toothpaste, tooth mousse or others as prescribed by your clinician).

 Can I avoid deep scaling and go straight into Perioscopy?
 In most cases Perioscopy is ineffective with out previous deep scaling, due to advanced gum inflammation present.
 However for some patients it is possible to go straight into Perioscopy, this will be determined on a case by case basis by your clinician.